 inside and out by this rebirth, and it is the only way we can truly be

-Examples of people fulfilling this confessing of belief in Christ, but nothing else that the church often says are required to be saved, such as repentance and belief in the resurrection, are Martha in John 11:25-27, the thief crucified with Christ in Luke 23:42-43, the woman who anointed Christ's feet with perfume in Luke 7:36-50, and Peter in Matthew 16:15-16, Mark 8:29, and Luke 9:20 when Yeshua - Jesus asked the disciples who they thought He was.
+Examples of people fulfilling this confessing of belief in Christ, but nothing else that the church often says are required to be saved, such as repentance, baptism, sanctification, exhibiting spiritual gifts, or belief in Christ's resurrection, are Martha in John 11:25-27, the thief crucified with Christ in Luke 23:42-43, the woman who anointed Christ's feet with perfume in Luke 7:36-50, everyone who acknowledges Christ as King or the Messiah during His Triumphal Entry into Jerusalem (John 12:13), and Peter in Matthew 16:15-16, Mark 8:29, and Luke 9:20 when Yeshua asked the disciples who they thought He was.

-And the sinful woman who cried at Yeshua - Jesus' feet when she anointed Him with perfume was saved into the kingdom because of her public acknowledgment of Christ, since Yeshua - Jesus said, "For this reason I say to you, her sins, which are many, have been forgiven, for she loved much; but he who is forgiven little, loves little.”
+And the sinful woman who cried at Yeshua's feet when she anointed Him with perfume was saved into the kingdom because of her public acknowledgment of Christ, since Yeshua said, "For this reason I say to you, her sins, which are many, have been forgiven, for she loved much, but he who is forgiven little, loves little.”
 Then He said to her, 'Your sins have been forgiven.'
 Those who were reclining at the table with Him began to say to themselves, 'Who is this man who even forgives sins?'
-And He said to the woman, 'Your faith has saved you; go in peace.'"
+And He said to the woman, 'Your faith has saved you.
+Go in peace.'"
 (Luke 7:47-50).
-The woman's faith was her justification for being saved - the belief in her heart, but her public act of acknowledging Yeshua - Jesus was her confession, which was without words.
-So Paul saying our acknowledgment "by the mouth" is what saves us, is not restricted to verbal acknowledgments (Romans 10:9-10).
+The woman's faith was her justification for being saved - the belief in her heart, but her public act of acknowledging Yeshua was her confession, which was without words.
+So Paul saying our acknowledgment "by the mouth" is what saves us, is not restricted only to verbal acknowledgments (Romans 10:9-10).